Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Optimal Investment

 \section{Optimal Investment}

-A typical problem in classical finance theory is to determine, given a budget $X_0$, the investment that maximizes the expectation of the utility gained by the investor at time $T$ when the proceeds of the investment are liquidated.
-It is reasonable then to pose a similar problem in quantum finance.
-Let us assume (a) that agent $A$'s attitudes towards risk and return can be expressed by a standard utility function $\{U(x)\}_{x>0}$, (b) that the physical state $\hat p$ of the quantum system is known, (c) that the basis under which the physical measurement is being made is known, and (d) that the pricing operator is known.
-Thus the investment will be characterized by an observable of the form \eqref{n dimensional financial observable}, where the basis $\{ |x_j\rangle \}_{j = 1, . \,. \,. \,, n}$ is fixed, and the cash flows $\{ x_j \}_{j = 1, . \,. \,. \,, n}$ must be determined in such a way that the budget is saturated and the expected utility is maximized.
-What makes the problem interesting in the present setting is that the expected utility of the payout is calculated by use of the physical state $\hat p$ whereas the budget constraint involves the pricing state $\hat q$, and that neither $\hat p$ nor $\hat q$ necessarily has any special relation to the measurement basis.
+A well-known problem in classical finance theory is to determine, given a budget $X_0$, the investment that maximizes the expectation of the utility gained by the investor at $T$ when the proceeds of the investment are liquidated.
+It is reasonable to pose a similar problem in quantum finance.
+We assume that (a) agent $A$'s attitudes towards risk are expressed by a standard utility function $\{U(x)\}_{x>0}$, (b) the physical state $\hat p$ of the quantum system is known, (c) the basis under which the physical measurement is being made is known, and (d) the pricing state is known.
+The investment is thus characterized by an observable of the form \eqref{n dimensional financial observable}, where the basis $\{ |x_j\rangle \}_{j = 1, . \,. \,. \,, n}$ is fixed, and the cash flows $\{ x_j \}_{j = 1, . \,. \,. \,, n}$ must be determined so that the budget is saturated and the expected utility is maximized.
+What makes the problem interesting is that the expected utility of the payout is calculated by use of the physical state $\hat p$ whereas the budget constraint involves the pricing state $\hat q$, and that neither $\hat p$ nor $\hat q$ necessarily has any special relation to the measurement basis.

 \begin{Definition} By a standard utility function we mean a map $U: \mathbb R^+\backslash \{0\} \to \mathbb R$ that satisfies the following conditions: {\rm (i)} $U \in {\rm C}^2(\mathbb R^+\backslash \{0\})$, {\rm(ii)} $U'(x) > 0$ for all $x >0$, {\rm(iii)} $U''(x)< 0$ for all $x >0$, {\rm(iv)} $\lim_{x \to \infty} U'(x) = 0$, and {\rm(v)} $\lim_{x \to 0 } U'(x) = \infty$. \end{Definition}